justincasher/justincasher.github.io/articles/Infinity-categories/Infinity-categories.md

 }
 $$

-This give us 3 faces of the 4-sided 3-simplex:
+We have the following 3 faces of the 4-sided 3-simplex:

 $$
 \xymatrix{